UtaUtaUtau/pyUtau/README.md

   <dd>The reason why note_type doesn't change to DELETE with delete_note().
 This is made in case someone wants to bring back a deleted note from their data</dd>

   <dt>note_data</dt>
   <dd>Where all note data is stored in a dictionary.
 Blank entries are written as None.
-Only put string keys and values here.
+Only put string keys and values here.</dd>
 </dl>

 ---